 You can join Patreon, add your PayPal or Venmo address to your site, and let people know they can help support what you do by joining your Patreon or donating.

-If you have the time, you can offer your freelance writing services on your site.
-Your site is your portfolio and you don’t have to go through a freelancing site like Upwork or Guru that takes a cut of your earnings.
+Consider offering your content marketing or consulting services on a “Hire Me” page.
+Your website is your portfolio, and you don’t have to go through a freelancing site like Upwork or Guru that takes a cut of your earnings.

 Choosing the Best Monetization Method

-But most of the other methods of monetizing a website are not a fit for everyone.
+But most of the other methods aren’t a fit for everyone.